Armstrong-lsw/SR_Self_Align/DataPreparation/DataPreparation.md

 ### For training

 For data preparation, we follow these steps.
-1. For convenience, we rename raw dataset image name to ensure the input and target sets have the same paired names [can use other approaches to do this]:
+1. For convenience, we rename raw dataset image name to ensure that the input and target sets have the same paired names [can use other approaches to do this]:
     ```
     DataPreparation/datasets/train/1_rename_sor_tar.py
     ```